epsy/clize/docs/faq.rst

 It turns out that just asking for the function signature from `inspect.signature` is not good enough:

-* Python 2 users cannot write keyword-only parameters.
+* Python 2 syntax, which was supported at the time, cannot be used to express keyword-only parameters.
 * `inspect.signature` cannot process decorators that return a function with slightly altered parameters.